Thank you to all those who attended!

 Speakers

-On June 6th, Naheed Nenshi will share his experiences as a former elected leader breaking barriers, emphasizing the potential for transformative community building, the value of a diversity of voices, and the importance of resilience.
-His insights into online discourse and its impact on public figures will contribute to a broader understanding of the challenges faced by leaders in the digital age.
+On June 6th, Naheed Nenshi shared his experiences as a former elected leader breaking barriers, emphasizing the potential for transformative community building, the value of a diversity of voices, and the importance of resilience.
+His insights into online discourse and its impact on public figures contribute to a broader understanding of the challenges faced by leaders in the digital age.

 As the first Muslim Mayor of a large North American city, Naheed Nenshi is recognized as a trailblazer in municipal governance.
 While serving as the Mayor of Calgary, Nenshi focused on innovative solutions and fostering inclusivity.
 He is credited with successfully leading Calgary through several crisis including floods and the pandemic while navigating an increasingly toxic political environment.

-On June 5th, David Frum will speak to the impact of democratic backsliding in the US on Canada’s democracy, the importance of informed civic participation, and what the future holds for Canada’s electoral democracy.
+On June 5th, David Frum spoke to the impact of democratic backsliding in the US on Canada’s democracy, the importance of informed civic participation, and what the future holds for Canada’s electoral democracy.

 A renowned political commentator, prolific writer for The Atlantic and frequent commentator on MSNBC and The Hub, David Frum has been instrumental in shaping the political discourse in both Canada and the United States.
 His critiques, rooted in a deep understanding of conservative principles, have made him a respected figure in political circles.
 Well-known for his sharp criticism of both Trump and the Tea Party, he provides a unique and often contrarian perspective on the challenges faced by liberal democracies.